srinivaschamanthi/srinivaschamanthi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on FrontEnd Projects
-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: +91-9133669797
 - ⚡ Fun fact: If I won the lottery, the first thing I’d buy Biriyani